-- (a) Non-union employees whose annual wages are below the maximum salary range will be reimbursed for the monthly premium. - (b) Non-union employees whose annual wages are at the maximum of the salary range shall select one of the following two options: - (i) The employee shall not be reimbursed for the monthly premium and instead shall receive 1 personal day per year, provided that their wage remains at the maximum of the salary range.
-Said personal day shall be separate from vacation and PTO and shall not be cumulative; or - (ii) in lieu of receiving the 1 additional personal day per year (as described in option i), the county will provide long-term disability insurance at no cost to the employee, provided that their wage remains at the maximum of the salary range. - (c) In option (ii), with the county paying the premiums, the LTD benefit would be taxable income to the employee.
+- The employee shall not be reimbursed for the monthly $\underline{\text{LTD}}$ premium and instead shall receive 1 personal day per year, provided that their wage remains at the maximum of the salary range.
+Said personal day shall be separate from vacation and PTO and shall not be cumulative; or - in lieu of receiving the 1 additional personal day per year (as described in option i), the county will provide long-term disability insurance at no cost to the employee, provided that their wage remains at the maximum of the salary range. - (c) In option (ii), with the county paying the premiums, the LTD benefit would be taxable income to the employee.